limeng12/intron_order/README.md

 Java program used the HTSJDK to process BAM files, so need replace CDS position into TSS and TES in bed.

-The hg19_gencode_from_ucsc.bed download from UCSC table browser directly
+The hg19_gencode_from_ucsc.bed can be easily downloaded using UCSC table browser directly

 Script with an example:
 ```
 awk '{print $1"\t"$2"\t"$3"\t"$4"\t"$5"\t"$6"\t"$1"\t"$2"\t"$9"\t"$10"\t"$11"\t"$12}' hg19_gencode_from_ucsc.bed > hg19_gencode_from_ucsc_nothick_nocds.bed
 ```

-`intron_order/run.R` need intron annotation to annotate the intron splicing order pairs from JAVA program

 ### Prepare transcription ID and gene symbol information.
-This can be got from ENSEMBL BioMart server
+This can be easily got from ENSEMBL BioMart server

 Column names are:
 ```